 The injection method of using Alprostadil is the most common.
 Usually, a doctor will need to show you how to give yourself an injection.
 You will also need to be shown how to prepare the mixture for injection.

-The MUSE form of Alprostadil is a form of a suppository, and the treatment method we’re discussing here.
-To insert a suppository, you will first need to urinate.
+The Muse Alprostadil is a form of a Alprostadil suppository, and the treatment method we’re discussing here.
+To insert an Alprostadil suppository, you will first need to urinate.
 The small amount of urine left in your urethra may help the suppository to dissolve once inserted.

-Most of the time Alprostadil will begin to worth after the suppository has been allowed to activate for between 5 and 15 minutes.
+Most of the time the Alprostadil suppository will begin to worth after it has been allowed to activate for between 5 and 15 minutes.
 Usually, it is best to wait between 10 and 30 minutes before having sex.
 Erections achieved with Alprostadil can last for about an hour and may continue after ejaculation.
 Alprostadil should not be used more than 3 times a week, and it is important to wait 24 hours between each use.

 What Dosages are available?